-Once you have the place picked, it is time to figure out if there is a cost associated with your visit, or, with all of the new Covid restrictions, if where you are visiting can accommodate the size of your group.
+Once you have the place picked, it is time to figure out if there is a cost associated with your visit or, with all of the new Covid restrictions, if where you are visiting can accommodate the size of your group.
 The best way to figure out if wherever you are visiting can accommodate your group is to give them a call.
 Of course, this step will likely not be necessary if you are visiting a public park.

 What Stuff Do You Need to Bring?

-After you have made your reservation or reserved spots or tickets, now it is time to consider all of the other pieces!
+After you have made your reservation or reserved spots or tickets, it is time to consider all the other pieces!
 Consider how long your trip will take, whether or not you need to pack lunches, and be aware of needs associated with the school year.
-For example, if this is an outdoor trip in the Spring or Summer, you may want to bring sunscreen and extra drinks for your homeschoolers.
+For example, if this is an outdoor spring or summer trip, you may want to bring sunscreen and extra drinks for your homeschoolers.

 Ideas for Homeschool Field Trips

-As the United States continues to re-open doors slowly, more opportunities for fantastic field trips begin to open again.
+As the United States slowly re-opens doors, more opportunities for fantastic field trips begin to open again.
 The great state of New York has endless options for local field trips and a ton of fun.
 For a list of some of the best places to visit for your next field trip, check out our article on the top 10 field trips in NY.
 And if you don’t feel like going anywhere, consider a virtual field trip for your child.
 Plenty of virtual tours are created by museums, zoos, and other organizations.